Meet the Governors

 Since our last Section 8 Ofsted inspection in May 2022, where the school retained its “Good” grade, Governors have been actively involved in supporting the school’s progress towards achieving the key actions in preparation for a successful Section 5 inspection within the next 12-24 months.
 The Vice Chair has attended meetings with the school’s senior advisor and the Chair and Vice Chair have visited school regularly to provide support to all staff, both relating to school improvement and staff wellbeing.
 Monitoring is taking place, with a particular focus on developing a progressive curriculum that demonstrates the key knowledge to be learned, and supporting the journey to excellence within the Early Years.

 Any enquiries should be addressed to Mrs Angela Clarke, c/o Mickley Village Primary and Nursery School, Milton Avenue, Stretton, Alfreton, Derbyshire DE55 6GG

 Telephone number 01773 832707

 About our Governors

-My name is Sara Street and I have been Headteacher at Mickley Infant and Nursery School for eleven years.
-I have been a teacher for 23 years and trained in Lancashire before moving to a very large first school in Kent where I taught Year 4 children.
-I moved back to Derbyshire 14 years ago to become Deputy Head at Wirksworth Federation of Infant Schools before taking up Headship at Mickley Infant and Nursery School.
+My name is Sara Street and I have been Headteacher at Mickley Infant and Nursery School for fifteen years.
+I have been a teacher for 27 years and trained in Lancashire before moving to a very large first school in Kent where I taught Year 4 children.
+I moved back to Derbyshire 15 years ago to become Deputy Head at Wirksworth Federation of Infant Schools before taking up Headship at Mickley Infant and Nursery School.
 I enjoy working with children, parents and the wider community, helping children to aspire to being the best that they can be.